AhmadQasim/reinforcment_learner/README.md

 - age: age of the product item

 ### Methods
-- is_done() -> boolean : return status of whether the product item is ready or not
+- is_done() -> boolean: return status of whether the product item is ready or not
 - is_fresh() -> boolean: return status of freshment